-- They both see the world through intellectual lenses and will enjoy discussing ideas, theories and possibilities.
+- They see the world through intellectual lenses and enjoy discussing ideas, theories, and possibilities.

 - They are both curious and love learning.

-- While an INTJ likes to make plans, an INTP is often is happy to follow along.
+- While an INTJ likes to make plans, an INTP is often happy to follow along.

-No matter how much they have in common, both personalities have different approaches to life and that may ultimately cause tension in their relationship.
+No matter how much they have in common, both personalities have different approaches to life, which may cause tension in their relationship.

 4 Reasons INTPs and INTJs might have problems in a romantic relationship

-- Both are not good with expressing emotions and might bottle up resentments.
+- Both are not good at expressing emotions and might bottle up resentment.

 - They have different lifestyles.
-INTJs are goal-oriented and INTPs are more go-with-the-flow type people.
+INTJs are goal-oriented, and INTPs are more go-with-the-flow type of people.

-- An INTP may get tired of having an INTJ constantly imposing their will on them.
+- An INTP may tire of having an INTJ constantly impose their will on them.

-- Both personalities can be inflexible, especially INTJs, so this could be a struggle in the relationship.
+- Both personalities can be inflexible, especially INTJs, which could be a struggle in the relationship.